Hans867/Bilabonnement-Eksamen-3SEM/README.md

 ## Contribute

-If you wish to contribute to our project, please read our [guidance to contributes](CONTRIBUTING.md).
+If you wish to contribute to our project, please read our [Guidance to contributes](CONTRIBUTING.md).